jean2/ofsoftswitch13/README.md

 Khai Nguyen Dinh and Thanh Le Dinh from Applistar, for contributions on meter features.

+This EXT-340 (TIME_EXTENSION)
+was written as undergraduate project, technion israel, by Oron Anschel and Nadav Shiloha, supervised by Tal Mizrahi.

 # Contact
 E-mail: Eder Leao Fernandes (ederlf@cpqd.com.br)